Education in partnership with

 Breast Imaging is at the heart of modern management of breast disease which aims to make a clear cut diagnosis as promptly as possible to discharge women with benign disease and make a non operative diagnosis of cancer.
 The programme offers an opportunity to complement subspecialisation training in breast imaging or an existing structured fellowship programme, through exchange.
 During three months of training the trainee will be provided with intense modular training in breast imaging and will be supervised by a specialised tutor at a pre-selected, highly esteemed, academic training centre in Europe.

-The programme is aimed at board-certified radiologists within the first three years after certification who desire to become radiologists with a subspecialist interest in breast imaging.
+The programme is aimed at board-certified radiologists within the first three-four years after certification who desire to become radiologists with a subspecialist interest in breast imaging.

 Number of available places

-During 2020, three such programmes will be offered and organised through ESOR and the successful applicant will receive a grant jointly provided by ESR/ESOR and EUSOBI.
+Three places are offered and organised through ESOR.
+The successful applicants will receive a grant jointly provided by ESR/ESOR and EUSOBI.

-- This programme applies to radiologists within the first three years after certification, who desire to become subspecialist radiologists in breast imaging.
+- This programme applies to radiologists within the first three-four years after certification, who desire to become subspecialist radiologists in breast imaging.

-- ESR and EUSOBI membership fees for 2020 must be settled.
+- An active ESR and EUSOBI membership are required.

 Applicants who were selected for this programme in the past cannot be considered for a second time.